rhipps/Botty-5000/README.md

 * bot-command-prefix - All commands for Botty must start with this string
 * bot-key - Discord bot key that gives Botty-5000 access to your channel
 * log-level - How much Botty logs things out to `BottyLog.log` go here for info [Botty Logging](#Botty-Logging)
+* pi-zero-leds - Turns on LED features for Botty

 ##### example
 ```